yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 {{< note title="Note" >}}

 - yugabyted supports both single-node and multi-node clusters (using the `join` option in the `start` command).
-However, the ability to create multi-node clusters is currently in [BETA](../../../faq/general/#what-is-the-definition-of-the-beta-feature-tag).

 - yugabyted is not recommended for production deployments.
 For production deployments with fully-distributed multi-node clusters, use [`yb-tserver`](../yb-tserver/) and [`yb-master`](../yb-master/) directly.
 Refer to [Deploy YugabyteDB](../../../deploy).